cagostino/npc-studio/README.md

 ## Chat with Agents and organize by project path
-- NPC Studio gives users the capability to organize their conversations with AI agentst in a natural and convenient way.
+- NPC Studio gives users the capability to organize their conversations with AI agents in a natural and convenient way.
 Users can easily change working directories and separate their conversations by project path.

 ![npc studio chat window interface](https://raw.githubusercontent.com/cagostino/npc-studio/main/gh_images/chat_window.png)